FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - When you wanna game, simply click on the game you want, and click play.
 Then, enjoy!

 ## Kingdom Hearts 2.8 - Heroic Games Launcher
-WARNING: I HAVEN'T TESTED THIS VERSION MYSELF, SO I DUNNO IF IT'S GONNA WORK.
-IN CASE IT DOESN'T, USE THE LUTRIS VERSION WITHOUT ISSUES!

 WARNING: If you've already installed KH3 using Heroic Games, reinstalling mf-install won't be needed since they are already installed, and will be used unless you go for another Wine Lutris version / ProtonGE.
 In that case, you have to redo it again!